spryker/docker-sdk/docs/07-deploy-file/01-deploy-file.md

             domain: spryker.com
 ```

-As the result groups section has `StoreName` parameter in uppercase:
+As the result groups section has `storeName` parameter in uppercase:

 ```yaml
 groups: